Cryru/Emotion/README.md

 For information on how to build for other platforms check out: https://github.com/Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono

 On Linux build without a machine config, and make sure the .exe **doesn't** carry a config specifying the runtime.

-## Requirements:

-- OpenGL Support
-  - OpenGL ES 3
-  - 3.3 Core on MacOS, Windows and Linux (This means it won't run on Linux VMs)
-- GLSL Support Options
-  - 300 es support on Windows or Linux
-  - 300 support on MacOS
-- Dynamically Uniform Expression Support Options
-  - The "GL_ARB_gpu_shader5" extension
-  - GLSL 400 on Windows or Linux

 ## Testing and QA